microsoft/qsharp-runtime/documentation/experimental-simulators.md

 - The `Controlled Y` operation with more than one control qubit is not yet supported.
 - The `Controlled T` operation is not yet supported.
 - Joint measurement is not yet supported.
+- In some cases, qubits may need to be manually `Reset` before releasing, even if they have been measured.

 Some limitations are inherent to open systems simulation, and may not ever be supported: